kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 - It's a one-man show&mdash;design, development, maintenance, marketing etc.
 - I'm not a 10x rockstar full-stack programmer.

-And **most importantly**, I wanted to follow through with a guiding principle: Building things [_responsibly_](https://alistapart.com/article/responsible-javascript-part-1/).
+**Most importantly**, I wanted to follow through with a guiding principle: Building things [_responsibly_](https://alistapart.com/article/responsible-javascript-part-1/).
 Although, unsurprisingly, doing so had had a significant impact on my development speed, it had forced me to delineate my motivations:

-- If I had to ship something the soonest possible, unless it's a matter of life and death, then I probably wasn't solving a unique and hard problem, in which case&mdash;assuming I was still on my day job and had zero debt took on&mdash;what is the rush?
+- If I had to ship something the soonest possible, unless it's a matter of life and death, then I probably wasn't solving a unique and hard problem, in which case&mdash;assuming I was still on my day job and had zero debt took on&mdash;What is the rush?
-- And evaluating from an ethical perspective: Was it even a problem needs solving?
+- And second-guessing from an ethical perspective: Was it even a problem needs solving?
 What will be the second-order consequences if I solved it?
 Could my good intentions have been better directed elsewhere?

 ## Finding ideas